Last Updated: May 2025 | Reviewed by Abbie Jacobs

 WHNP Renewal Requirements

-Nurse-midwives in Ohio who also possess WHNP certification must renew it every three years.
+Nurse-midwives in Ohio who also hold WHNP certification are required to renew it every three years.
 At the beginning of each maintenance cycle, WHNPs must complete a continuing competency assessment and, based on the assessment results, complete a specific number of continuing education credits.

 ---|---|---|